-Mount Audubon is usually climbed via an easy trail from Mitchell Lake Trailhead in the Brainard Lake Recreation Area.
+Mount Audubon has several routes but is usually climbed via an easy trail from Mitchell Lake Trailhead in the Brainard Lake Recreation Area.
+Gerry Roach's book, Colorado's Indian Peaks is a good reference if you're looking for something more challenging.
 The combination of great scenery and relatively easy hiking make this a popular outing.
 A great way to experience the mountain would be to take the Mt.
 Audubon, Blue Lake Loop.

 Here is a summary of the Indian Peak Wilderness Rules and Regulations:

 Organized groups (maximum size of 12) must have permit for camping or hiking at all times.

 Campsites must be at least 100 yards from lakes and streams.